 Ordinarily, no student may work at a rate less than necessary to maintain a yearly average rate of 32 credits passed (i.e., by the end of the first year, at least 32 credits completed; by the end of sophomore year, at least 64 credits completed; and by the end of junior year, at least 96 credits completed).
 By taking extra courses, students may accumulate credit that may be used to reduce their rate of work in a subsequent term or terms, provided that the overall average rate of 32 credits per year is maintained.
 First-year students who wish to complete fewer than 16 credits per term must obtain the approval of their Resident Dean.
 Students who do not proceed toward the degree at a satisfactory rate are subject to Administrative Board action, including denial of permission to register for subsequent terms.

 Tuition adjustment for those permitted to work at less than the normal rate will be determined on a case-by-case basis by the Administrative Board.
 No remission of tuition is allowed when a student has been excluded from a course (see The Grading System and Exclusion from a Course).

 Visiting Undergraduate Students will be charged at a per-course rate.
 Courses dropped or withdrawn will be charged on a pro-rated term following the tuition refund schedule for students withdrawing from the University.

 No student will be recommended for the AB or SB degree without having completed at least as many terms in residence at Harvard as would have been required had the student worked continuously at a sixteen credit (4 courses per term, 4 credits per course) rate.
-A student who has completed degree requirements in fewer terms than would have been required had he or she worked continuously at the sixteen credit rate may petition the Allston Burr Assistant Dean for waiver of the residence requirement.
-If this petition is granted, the student may be charged extra course fees (see Acceleration).
+A student who has completed degree requirements in fewer terms than would have been required had the student worked continuously at the sixteen credit rate may petition the Resident Dean for waiver of the residence requirement (see Acceleration).